UPDATE This post was updated on December 10, 2021.

 Blocking all incoming emails

 In the first scenario, I will use the shared mailbox to create a no-reply address that does not require monitoring.
-Therefore, I will block all incoming emails.
+You can either set it up so that emails are purged without letting anyone know or send out an NDR.

-To do this, I will use a transport rule that will delete all emails sent to this mailbox.
-To create such rule, open the Exchange admin center.
+To create a rule that blocks incoming emails, open the Exchange admin center.
 Go to mail flow > rules.
 Click Add and select Create a new rule from the drop-down list.

 Name the new rule e.g. No-reply blocking.
 In the Apply this rule if list select The recipient is.